Esri/node-geoservices-adaptor/README.md

 By using the Esri [Terraformer](https://github.com/esri/terraformer) library's `GeoStore` component, the application is able to support spatial caching and indexing for data providers.
 Terraformer also provides outputting in [geoJSON](http://www.geojson.org/geojson-spec.html) by specifying `f=geojson`.

-**Note:** This is very much a proof of concept and a developer's playground.
-Just try to find the tests.
-Tests?!
-What tests?.
-For robustness, look at [Koop]().
+**Note:** This project is very much a proof of concept on how to implement the ArcGIS REST API.
+Another good example can be found in [Koop](https://github.com/esri/koop).

 ## Requirements
 * [node.js](http://nodejs.org)